Text & Media Area Module - Creating a Multimedia feature (Audio or YouTube Video)

 1. Acquiring a YouTube video embed code.

-2. Embedding this code into a Label.
+2. Embedding this code into a Text & Media Area.

 Acquiring a YouTube embed code